 The Government has set up a number of community testing centres to provide safe places to get tested (swabbed) for COVID-19.
 Find your nearest community testing centre.

 If you are concerned about any symptoms you are experiencing, please call your GP, iwi health provider or Healthline 0800 358 5453.
 They will advise you whether to go to your doctor or to a community testing centre for a swab test.

 Read more about community-based testing centres.

-Publicly funded COVID-19 related care – including diagnosis, testing and treatment – is provided free to anyone who needs it.
+COVID-19 tests are free.
+All publicly funded COVID-19 related care, including diagnosis, testing and treatment, is provided free to anyone who needs it.
 This means it doesn't matter about your citizenship or immigration status, nationality or level of medical insurance coverage.
 You still need to pay the usual fees for any other health care.